 LeadConduit is the right choice if your buyers require TrustedForm.
 TrustedForm is an industry-standard signed-consent certificate solution and ActiveProspect is the operator of that service.
 If a buyer contract says "TrustedForm certificate required," LeadConduit is the straight path.
 Lead validation, rule-based Flow processing, and the ActiveProspect compliance ecosystem around it are mature.

 Lead Router wins when scope matters more than TrustedForm.
-Form-lead distribution, call tracking with RTB and ping trees, native email/SMS, and unified compliance reporting across every channel.
+Full routing engine (waterfall, ping-post, hybrid), buyer contracts with atomic caps, call tracking with RTB and IVR, native email/SMS, and unified compliance reporting across every channel.
 SOC 2 Type II is in progress, HIPAA-ready architecture is built in, and consent is captured at intake with timestamp, IP, and user agent.
 What Lead Router does not do: issue TrustedForm certificates.

-Put plainly: if TrustedForm is a hard requirement, LeadConduit or a TrustedForm integration is the right fit.
-If you run form leads plus calls plus messaging and want one system covering all three, Lead Router is the shorter path.
+Put plainly: if TrustedForm is a hard requirement, LeadConduit (or a TrustedForm integration alongside Lead Router) is the right fit.
+If you run form leads plus calls plus messaging and want one system covering all three with real distribution logic, Lead Router is the shorter path.

 Feature Comparison